aryianj/weekly-calendar/README.md

 8. Create a database for the friend request options.
 9. Generate automated testing.
 10. Make it responsive for tablet sizes.
+11. Send alerts on Sunday to make any adjustments to your calendar.

 ## Made with...
 React, Tailwind, Vite, Vercel, Figma, and love. <3